Is Mastodon secure? Is Mastodon end-to-end encrypted?

 What should I use if I want to send sensitive information?

-If you want to send something sensitive, the best option is to use a dedicated messaging system with end-to-end encryption.
+If you want to send something sensitive, the best option is to use a dedicated messaging platform that uses end-to-end encryption by default.

 There’s a very popular encrypted messaging system called XMPP (also known as Jabber).
 XMPP is structured like Mastodon, with lots of connected servers, but it is designed entirely for private messaging and calling.
 There’s a website to help non-technical people sign up on existing servers at JoinJabber.org ⧉ and there’s a managed hosting service to help non-technical people set up their own server at Snikket.org ⧉.